 Wendy Para is responsible for assisting the CEO in the day to day operations of the company.
 In addition, she manages the San Diego office and provides administrative support.
 Wendy has over 10 years of experience as an Executive Assistant.

-Jessa Spainhower – Operations Associate
+Jessa Spainhower – Operations Manager

-Jessa Spainhower is responsible for assisting with project and operations administration.
+Jessa Spainhower is responsible for project and operations administration.
 She has six years of experience as a research analyst providing analytics and reporting support.
 Jessa is proficient in analyzing and organizing large amounts of data while maintaining data integrity.
 She has a double major in Business Management and Marketing from Northwest Missouri State University.

 Lilia Gavrilenko – Controller